cepthomas/NProcessing/README.md

 # What It Is

-NProcessing is a partial port of [Processing](https://processing.org/) to the .NET/C# world.
+- NProcessing is a partial port of [Processing](https://processing.org/) to the .NET/C# world.
-Simple Processing scripts should port easily and run fine.
-A porting guide is included
+- Simple Processing scripts should port easily and run fine.
+A porting guide is included.

-Requires VS2022 and .NET6.
+- Requires VS2022 and .NET6.

 # Documentation